Today’s Wonder of the Day was inspired by Caiyden. Caiyden Wonders, “Who is D.B. Cooper?” Thanks for WONDERing with us, Caiyden!

 Who was this passenger?
 No one knows his real name.
 He gave the name “Dan Cooper” when he bought his ticket.
 Later, a news reporter misheard this name and called him “D. B. Cooper.”
 That’s the name most people know him by today.

 Just after takeoff, Cooper handed a note to one of the flight attendants.
 The note told her he had a bomb in his briefcase.
 Cooper then opened the case just enough for the flight attendant to see wires and what may have been sticks of dynamite.

 Cooper then had the flight attendant write down his demands.
-He asked for $200,000—the equivalent of about $1.2 million in 2019—in twenty-dollar bills.
+He asked for $200,000—the equivalent of almost $1.3 million in 2020—in twenty-dollar bills.
 He also requested four parachutes.
 The attendant took this note to the captain of the plane.

 When the flight landed in Seattle, the $200,000 and parachutes were waiting.
 In exchange for them, Cooper let the plane’s 36 other passengers go.
 However, he kept several crew members on the plane.
 Cooper then directed the pilot to head for Mexico City.
 He ordered the pilot to fly slowly and at an altitude of 10,000 feet.